-Horror Movies On Netflix & VOD: Three Must-Watch Horror Movies From 2017 That Went Overlooked
+Horror Movies On Netflix And VOD: Three Must-Watch Horror Movies From 2017 That Were Overlooked

 Tragedy Girls

-New to major VOD platforms like iTunes and Amazon, Tragedy Girls is an irreverent horror-comedy that had a limited releasing in theaters in late 2017.
+New to major VOD platforms like iTunes and Amazon, Tragedy Girls is an irreverent horror-comedy that had a limited release in theaters in late 2017.
 Masterfully directed by Tyler McIntire, the film features an ensemble cast: Alexandra Shipp, Brianna Hildebrand, Josh Hutcherson, Craig Robinson, and Kevin Durand.

-Tragedy Girls plays like a satire on the horror genre, and it also works as social commentary on social media, and those who have a need to become internet famous.
+Tragedy Girls plays like a satire of the horror genre, and it also works as social commentary on social media, and those who have a need to become internet famous.
 With a score of 81 percent on Rotten Tomatoes, the site provides the premise for one of the best horror movies of 2017.

 “Best friends Sadie and McKayla are on a mission to boost their social media fandom as amateur crime reporters hot on the trail of a deranged local serial killer.
 After they manage to capture the killer and secretly hold him hostage, they realize the best way to get scoops on future victims would be to, you know, murder people themselves.”